cogentcore/core/README.md

 ## General / Widgets

-* transparent label getting unselected doesn't clear background..  but don't want to set background..  need to turn on background drawing for selectable
+* search for tableview, treeview
+* DND and copy/paste for tableview

 * dialog popup in widgets demo fails 2nd time

 * window cursors: busy, etc

 * combobox getting text cutoff -- descenders and []

-* search for tableview, treeview
-* DND and copy/paste for tableview

 * Use same technique as IconName for FontName and that can be used to trigger chooser for font_family.